How Often to Water Cannabis in Coco Coir

 It’s time to give water to your plant in coco when….

-1. The color of the coco has begun to lighten from dark brown to medium brown
+1. Top appears lighter – The color of the coco has begun to lighten from dark brown to medium brown

-2. If you touch the coco, it feels cool instead of moist (if the top of the coco actually feels dry, you should definitely give water)
+2. Coco feels cool but not soaking wet – If you touch the coco, it feels cool instead of moist.
+If the top of the coco actually feels dry, you should definitely give water.

-3. The container feels light if you try to lift it gently.
-Plants in coco with lots of water will feel heavy, but plants in dry coco are much easier to pick up.
+3. Container feels light – Most of the weight of your plants is actually the water in the grow medium.
+That means when the container feels light if you try to lift it gently, it’s time to give more water.
+Plants in coco with lots of water will feel heavy like there’s a brick inside, but plants in dry coco are much easier to pick up.

 4. Consider the “napkin method”